(A) Purpose

 (b) Officers

-(i) The chair shall be a tenured professor elected by a
+(i) The chair shall be a tenured professor elected by a majority

-will abstain from voting unless the votes of the other committee members are
+abstain from voting unless the votes of the other committee members are

 tied.